Tranmere Rovers F.C.: Creation of the Superwhites

 In 1979, Steve Mungall joined Tranmere from Motherwell.
-He went on to make more than 500 league appearances for Rovers in a 17-year period.
+He went on to make more than 600 appearances for Rovers over a 17-year period.
 This spell saw Rovers rise up the league and make several appearances at Wembley.
-He remained with the club on the coaching staff before leaving in October 2000 to pursue business interests.
+He remained with the club, on the coaching staff, until October 2000, when he left to pursue business interests.

-1980s
+Another relegation to Division Four in 1979 put the club in financial difficulties.
+Debts mounted throughout the 1980s, with insolvency forestalled through a series of friendly fixtures, contributions from fans and a £200,000 loan from Wirral Council.
+The partnership with Wirral Council proved an enduring one, with their logo appearing on the shirts until 2013.
+In July 1984, the club was sold to a Californian attorney, making Tranmere one of the first English clubs to be bought by a foreign owner.
+However, in 1987, the club become the first English football team to enter administration.